No ill-feeling between myself and Wayde van Niekerk‚ says Tannie Ans

-There are two male track athletes that have a shot at the 400m record:
+Two male track athletes have a shot at the 400m record:

 Wayde Van Niekirk and Micheal Norman

-Wayde, being the current record holder, is only 26 years old and will probably 27 by the start of 2020 Olympics.
+Being the current record holder, Wayde is only 26 years old and will probably 27 by the start of the 2020 Olympics.
 He is basically still in his prime.
-The only problem he has is he is coming off a serious knee injury he suffered in a rugby match in 2017.
+He is the only problem he is coming off a serious knee injury he suffered in a rugby match in 2017.

 Micheal Norman is the other person I see having a chance.
 He is only 21 years old and opened his track season this year with 43.45 400m, which is already 6th all time.
-If he doesn’t get it at the Olympics in 2020, he’ll only be around 25 when Paris 2024 happens.
+If he didn’t get it at the Olympics in 2020, he’d only be around 25 when Paris 2024 happens.